 Fasinumab (REGN475) is a fully human monoclonal antibody against NGF that was designed to reduce pain sensitization in neurons.

 Preclinical experiments indicate that REGN475 specifically binds to NGF and blocks NGF activity, fasinumab (REGN475) does not bind to or block cell signaling for closely related neurotrophins (NT) such as NT-3, NT-4, or BDNF (brain-derived neurotrophic factor).
-Fasinumab (REGN475) is being developed in collaboration with Sanofi for the treatment pain.

 Fasinumab (REGN475) is currently on partial clinical hold.